Dasharo/docs/docs/guides/signature-verification.md

 # Dasharo release signature verification

-Each published Dasharo release s signed with a signing key corresponding to given platform and versions.
+Each published Dasharo release is signed with a signing key corresponding to given platform and versions.
 The key infrastructure is stored in [3mdeb-secpack](https://github.com/3mdeb/3mdeb-secpack).